Optimal local approximation spaces for parabolic problems: Introduction

-To construct an approximation of the global solution, we employ the generalized finite element method (GFEM) \cite{BC94,BM96} as one example for coupling the local spaces.
-In contrast to existing approaches \cite{GS00} we propose a space-time GFEM based on local space-time ansatz functions, as for certain problems a reduction only with respect to the spatial variable can become expensive if the time discretization involves many time steps.
+To construct an approximation of the global solution, we employ the generalized finite element method (GFEM) \cite{BC94,BM96} as one example for coupling the local spaces since it allows to bound the global approximation error in terms of the local error contributions.
+In contrast to existing approaches \cite{GS00} we propose, to the best of our knowledge, for the first time a space-time GFEM based on local space-time ansatz functions, as for certain problems a reduction only with respect to the spatial variable can become expensive if the time discretization involves many time steps.
+Such problems comprise, for instance, multiscale diffusion coefficients that are varying non-periodically in time.
+In those cases either the reduced spatial bases would become very large since snapshots for many time points have to be included or one would have to use an adaptive-in-time procedure based on smaller time intervals.
 The computation of the global approximation for the space-time GFEM we propose here does not require a time stepping method.
 As several numerical experiments demonstrate a very rapid and exponential decay of the approximation errors for an increasing number of basis functions, the solution of the global system is computationally very efficient.

-We provide a rigorous a priori error bound for the local approximation error in the $L^2(H^1)$-seminorm.
+As one key contribution of this paper we prove a rigorous a priori error bound for the local approximation error in the $L^2(H^1)$-seminorm.
 We highlight that the proofs in the elliptic setting crucially rely on the fact that the solution of the PDE also minimizes an energy functional, which is not true for the solution of the parabolic PDE.
 We show that as a consequence additional data terms have to be included in the a priori error bound and that the bound generally does not hold without these extra terms.
 Moreover, as one major contribution of this paper, we prove that the global approximation error in a suitable graph norm can be controlled only by the local errors in the $L^2(H^1)$-seminorm.
 The key argument to additionally control the time derivative of the global error in a certain reduced dual norm is a (Petrov-)Galerkin orthogonality of the approximation error and the reduced test space.
 Exploiting the global a priori error result we propose an adaptive algorithm for the localized construction of the local ansatz spaces such that the global GFEM approximation satisfies a prescribed global error tolerance.
 Finally, as another contribution of this paper, we also show how to deal with non-homogeneous boundary conditions.